 - The operator suddenly needed immediate medical assistance (proof of medical attention required).

 Your parking ticket can be dismissed only if one of these seven defenses is successfully raised.
-You should provide evidence to support your defense at the time of your hearing or when you submit your online or mail request.
-Please note that hardcopies of documents are required.
-Hearing examiners will not view photos or videos stored on your electronic devices.
+You should provide evidence to support your defense when you contest online or mail request to PO Box 31375, Washington, DC 20013.
 In general, to decrease your chances of receiving a parking ticket, always:

 - Read the posted signage.
 Signs are not required to be posted every car length.
 Signs posted at the ends of the block are considered “anchor signs” and may govern the allowable parking for the entire length of the block.